muhammadnasr/modern-react-bootcamp/README.md

 # Structure

  1. **indecision-app** almost same as the app from the course.
- 3. **expensify-app**, I reimplemented the app the course using latest react 18 features and best coding practices such as using redux toolkit, hooks and entityAdapter, slicers, ..., I also used [Parcel](https://parceljs.org) for building instead of web pack and babel.
+ 3. **expensify-app**, I reimplemented the app in the course using latest react 18 features and best coding practices such as using redux toolkit, hooks and entityAdapter, slicers, ..., I also used [Parcel](https://parceljs.org) for building instead of web pack and babel.

 ## How to run